AnastasiaSee/AnastasiaSee/README.md

 Collaboration, effective problem solving, and continuous learning are the values that drive my professional journey.
 I am always eager to connect with like-minded professionals who are passionate about their work.

-- 👀 I’m interested in internship in a large international company
+- 👀 I’m interested in internship in a international company
 - 🌱 I’m currently learning different tools in Data Science

 Connect with me: